lramsey/product-recommender/README.md

 **powerRecMatrix**

 A recommendation matrix built by compiling together the results from the powerClusters and the global customerClusters.
 The strongest elements from each type of cluster are weighted by silhouette scores and ordered by recommendation strength.

+**results**

+An array containing all of the above recommendation variables except for rawResults.

 ## 2.<a name='learn'/> Recommendation Engine</a>